sourcegraph/sourcegraph-public-snapshot/doc/index.md

 Once Sourcegraph has been configured, head to the [site administration documentation](admin/index.md) for next steps.

+## Upgrading Sourcegraph

+All you need to do to upgrade Sourcegraph is to restart your Docker server with a new image tag.

+We actively maintain the two most recent [monthly releases of Sourcegraph](dev/releases.md) and support upgrading from the two previous releases.

+For example, if you are running Sourcegraph 3.1, then you can upgrade directly to 3.2 and 3.3.
+If you want to upgrade to 3.4, then you first need to upgrade to 3.3 before you can upgrade to 3.4.

 ## Documentation

 Sourcegraph development is open source at [github.com/sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph).
 Need help?
 Use the [issue tracker](https://github.com/sourcegraph/sourcegraph/issues).